Siege of Belgrade (1789): Siege

 On 30 August 1789, Laudon gave orders for his army to concentrate at Novi Banovci, northwest of Belgrade and Semlin.
-His plan was cross the Sava on 13 September, but the timetable was accelerated when intelligence indicated that Abdy Pasha and 30,000 Ottomans were approaching.
+His plan was to cross the Sava on 13 September, but the timetable was accelerated when intelligence indicated that Abdy Pasha and 30,000 Ottomans were approaching.
 On 9 September, the Austrian advanced guard reached Banovci and the following day it crossed the Sava at Boljevci and established itself on high ground near Ostružnica.
 By 15 September, the bulk of the army was south of the Sava.
 The Austrian army consisted of 120,900 soldiers, though 33,000 men were not fit for duty because of sickness.
 The army included 10 battalions of grenadiers, 33 battalions of fusiliers, one battalion of sharpshooters, and 30½ divisions of cavalry.
 (In this sense, a division is equal to two squadrons of horsemen.
 So 30½ divisions would be 61 squadrons.
 In this era, a squadron had about 135 horsemen at full strength.)
-The siege train included cannons of various calibers: 120 24-pounders, eight 18-pounders, 50 12-pounders, and 30 6-pounders.
+The siege train included cannons of various calibers: 120 24-pounders, eight 18-pounders, fifty 12-pounders, and thirty 6-pounders.
 In addition, Ligne had four 100-pound mortars in Semlin.